small droplets hanging

 cattle and tall grass

-However, just as we pass the farm where the farmer is hard at work fixing a machine, we have to put our raincoats on all ready.
+However, just as we pass the farm where the farmer is hard at work fixing a machine, we have to put our raincoats on already.
 We follow the road for a little while and then to my surprise, the trail veers off into the field.
 Apparently this is a brand new trail skirting the Kemble wetland.
 So much for making time!
 From now on I will check the website for updates about changes to the trail, before going out.

 The trail is well marked with a brand new boardwalk, a new stile and some shrub and tree plantings.
 The local BT club has been very busy.